-• Amendments to IAS 1 "Presentation of Financial Statements" and Practice Statement 2 (effective for annual periods beginning on or after 1 January 2023, endorsed by EC).
-The changes: (a) require disclosure of material information about accounting policies instead of significant accounting policies. (b) explain how entities can identify material information about accounting policies and give examples of when information about accounting policies is likely to be material; (c) clarify that information about accounting policies may be material because of its nature, even when the amounts concerned are immaterial; (d) clarify that information about accounting policies is material if it is necessary for users of the entity's financial statements to understand other material information in the financial statements; and (e) clarify that if the entity discloses non-material information about accounting policies, this should not lead to concealment of material information about accounting policies.
-Earlier application is allowed.
+- Amendments to IAS 1 "Presentation of Financial Statements" and Practice Statement 2 Materiality judgments (effective for annual periods beginning on or after 1 January 2023, endorsed by EC).
+The amendments provide guidance and examples on applying the materiality concept to judgments and decision-making related to accounting policy disclosures such as: (a) require disclosure of material information about accounting policies instead of significant accounting policies. (b) explain how entities can identify material information about accounting policies and give examples of when information about accounting policies is likely to be material; (c) clarify that information about accounting policies may be material because of its nature, even when the amounts concerned are immaterial; (d) clarify that information about accounting policies is material if it is necessary for users of the entity's financial statements to understand other material information in the financial statements; and (e) clarify that information about accounting policies is material if it is necessary for users of the entity's financial statements to understand certain material information in the financial statements; and e) clarify that the entity does not need to disclose immaterial information about accounting policies, this should not lead to the omission or concealment of material accounting information. - Amendments to IAS 8 "Accounting Policies, Changes in Accounting Estimates and Errors" (in force for annual periods beginning on or after 1 January 2023 not endorsed by EC).
+The changes are mainly aimed at estimates and are related to clarifications to more accurately distinguish between changes in accounting policy, corrections of errors and changes in estimates such as: (a) the "definition of changes in estimates" has been replaced by "definition of estimates"- according to the new definition, estimates are values in the financial statements that are subject to uncertainty about their valuation; (b) the entity develops and applies estimates if the accounting policies require items in the financial statements to be measured in a manner that contains uncertainty about their measurement;